akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 To do so, Julia and Peter can declare the exhaustive list of "simple" or "multi select" attributes in your connector configuration, just as they do for "text" attributes.

-When Julia requests the translation of a product, your connector can then take the opportunity to translate the "options" of these "simple" or "multi select" attributes that have not yet been translated.
+When Julia requests the translation of a product, your connector will then automatically translate the "options" of the "simple" or "multi select" attributes that have not been translated yet.

 :::tips
 To perform this action, your connector can use the ["get list of attribute options"](https://api.akeneo.com/api-reference.html#get_attributes__attribute_code__options) API endpoint.